Harvest 2024 (part 2)

 Update, November 13: Tasted the oil on Sunday.
 It's forward and strong on the palate, lingering in the throat, with chlorophyll and thistle notes and a bitter finish (indicating substantial polyphenol levels).
 ISVEA just emailed me the results of a comprehensive lab analysis.
 Acidty is 0.21%, lower than the unfiltered evoo we produced on October 31st, which we submitted for analysis a week ago.
 Peroxides are 6.0 meq O2/kg and polyphenols 429 mg/kg (well above the EU's 250 mg/kg "high polyphenol" floor).

 Today's lab report, more complete than the one we ordered a week ago, also shows a 210 mg/kg value for tocoferol (Vitamin E).
 Great numbers.
-Feels good to see them as a confirmation of several notions.
-First, it seems clear that the T.E.M. process generates higher polyphenol content.
+Feels good to see them as support for several notions.
+First, it suggests that the T.E.M. process generates higher polyphenol content.
 The difference to the polyphenol levels in the unfiltered evoo we produced using the Pieralisi process on October 31st is significant.
-Granted these are not the same trees or olives, but a 25% increase in polyphenol content in an oil made from what is essentially one crop is likely due at least in part to the process employed (see my "part one" post for a description of the pros and cons of the Pieralisi process).
-Second, it's probable that the further ripening and integration of October's record rainfalls over nine additional days of sunshine favored both polyphenol and tocoferol numbers.
+Granted these are not the same trees or olives, but the 25% higher value seems to favor the slower T.E.M. process (see my "part 1" post for a description of the pros and cons of the Pieralisi process).
+Second, it's probable that the further ripening and integration of October's record rainfalls over nine additional days of sunshine favored both polyphenol and tocoferol numbers [edit: a second test of polyphenol content conducted in early February 2025 and yielding a whopping 528 mg/kg further strengthens this hypothesis].
 Acidity, at 0.21%, is remarkably low, but I will allow that the gap with the 0.49% acidity of our 2023 evoo may be due in part to our ordering a lab analysis on that oil 90 days after processing.
-I'll have ISVEA run a second acidity test of our 2024 filtered evoo in the first half of February and see if the value has crept towards last year's 0.49 (I'll update this post).
+I'll have ISVEA run a second acidity test of our 2024 filtered evoo in the first half of February and see if the value has crept towards last year's 0.49 [edit: see my February 14th "post-postscript" below; ISVEA's Feburary 11th analysis showed acidity as essentially unchanged.].
 Third, and above all, this year's two ISVEA reports are a terrific showing for our olive groves, the organic fertilizers we use, and the tight time interval we maintain between the moment our olives are pulled from their trees and the moment they're pressed to make oil.

 Postscript, November 14: Labels affixed to tins of our 2024 filtered evoo note "November" as the month of production.
 Now that I've started sticking those labels on tins, it's occurred to me that I can't recall the last time we harvested olives in November.
 Even this year's Halloween harvest was late by our standards, and now that we've veered into November, I'm asking myself why, back even when my dad was running the harvests here, an October harvest became the norm.